-Our goal is to prepare candidates to serve as highly effective leaders of educational institutions, and active citizens in their communities.
-Leadership Academy graduates will be able to: shape a vision based on equity, justice, and academic success for all students; create a climate hospitable for education in schools and the community; cultivate collaborative leadership with faculty and staff; improve curriculum and instruction; and manage people, data, and processes to foster continuous school improvement.
+Our goal is to prepare candidates to serve as highly effective leaders of educational institutions and active citizens in their communities.
+Leadership Academy graduates will be able to: shape a vision based on equity and justice ensuring inclusive, anti-racist teaching and learning environments; create a climate hospitable for education in schools and the community; cultivate collaborative leadership with faculty and staff; improve curriculum and instruction resulting in academic success for all students; and manage people, data, and processes to foster continuous school improvement.

 NORTH ADAMS, Mass. — The Friday morning coffee klatch at the parklet on Eagle Street has grown by leaps and bounds as a stopover to catch up with friends and acquaintances on the way to work.
 This past Friday saw a singular bump in attendance as members of the Berkshire Leadership Academy saw an ...